fromage-fraser/dd-gui/README.md

   speaker and channel, use the channel's default colour, and channel tabs can be dragged to change their order.
 The order is saved per profile, as is the comms history, which is restored after a package reinstall or GUI rebuild.
+  Communications are discrete GMCP events and are consumed once; rebuilding the GUI restores the saved history without replaying the last event.
 - **Inventory / Equipped:** inventory is read from `Char.Items`, including quantities; visual item effects are stripped to keep rows compact. `Equipped` is a paper-doll view of every wear slot from `Char.Worn`, showing `[empty]`